-For the Biblically illiterate, the Gospel According to Matthew describes that, after the birth of our Lord Jesus in Bethlehem, St Joseph is warned to take Mary the Theotokos and the infant Lord Jesus to Egypt to escape the murderous intent of King Herod (unfathomably called “the Great”).
+For the Biblically illiterate, the Gospel According to Matthew describes that, after the birth of Jesus in Bethlehem, Joseph is warned to take Mary and the infant Jesus into Egypt to escape the murderous intent of King Herod (unfathomably called “the Great”).
 Coptic tradition has the Holy Family wandering through the country for a period of three and a half years, during which they made their way as far south as Assiut.
 An angel told Joseph when it was safe to return to the Land of Israel, specifically to Galilee, and Joseph then took the family to Nazareth, out of the territory of Herod’s equally brutal son Archelaus.
-The two books are related to the traditions of the Holy Family in Egypt.
+The two coffee table books are related to the traditions of the Holy Family in Egypt.

-The second book is one that I hunted down after having devoured this first one.
+The second book is one that I hunted down after having devoured the first one.
 Be Thou There: The Holy Family’s Journey in Egypt is edited by Gawdat Gabra, with chapters written by William Lyster, Cornelis Hulsman, and Stephen J. Davis.
 The photography in this volume, also stunning, is by Norbert Schiller.
 This is a 164 page description of various sites associated with the journey of the the Holy Family into Egypt.
 (Also availabe at a discount at Amazon.)
 For centuries there were was only a general itinerary, mentioning a few places, but as time went on, villages and towns and cities along these routes would claim to have been passed through by the Holy Family, often with miraculous wells or trees associated with the various stops.
 Many of these appear in the book, without its trying to establish a precise itinerary.
 A more precise “official” itinerary was established by the Coptic Orthodox Church for the year 2000 celebrations.
 This book includes descriptions of the route and the traditionally associated pilgrim sites.
-There’s a very interesting appendix describing the development of the itinerary through the ages, and its development and validation not just through oral tradition, but through visions, whether ancient (like the Vision of Patriarch Theophilus of the fourth century) or more recent (visions of the Holy Virgin Mary at Assiut in 2000).
+There’s a very interesting appendix describing the development of the itinerary through the ages, and its development and validation not just through oral tradition, but through visions, whether ancient (like that recorded in the Vision of Theophilus, attributed to the Patriarch of Alexandria of the late third and early fourth century) or more recent (visions of the Holy Virgin Mary at Assiut in 2000).

 Anyhow, I wanted to bring attention to these two beautiful and edifying books.
 You may justify the expense in that they are less expensive than a tour of Egypt!
 Give your eyes a rest from reading words, and enjoy the beautiful photography of these books.
-And meditate on the travels of the Holy Family, and on the faith of the Copts, who have kept alive the tradition of the sanctification of their entire ancient homeland by the visit of our Lord up and down the Nile.
+And meditate on the travels of the Holy Family, and on the faith of the Copts, who treasure the tradition of the sanctification of their entire ancient homeland by the visit of the Holy Family up and down the Nile.